 In terms of pronunciation, Russian, and Slavic languages in general, are known to have words with a lot of consonants and “consonant clusters”.
 What this means is that consonants are often grouped together, making them rather difficult to pronounce for a Russian learner.
 Take the word for “hysterical” (vzbálmoshniy) as an example.

 These and many other aspects of the Russian language that make it distinctly Slavic.

 Lastly, there’s a clear resemblance between the different Slavic languages.
 They simply share a lot of vocabulary and grammar, making it a dead giveaway that they’re in the same language family.
 Check out the article I recently wrote about which language is closer to Polish for a comparison of a few different Slavic languages.

 Has Russian Been Influenced By Other Languages Like The Germanic Languages?

 The Russian language has a long history and it’s been influenced by a lot of foreign languages during the ages.
 Most importantly, Russian took influence from a lot of different Slavic dialects in the region in the middle ages.

 There are some indications that the Russian language was later influenced by travelers coming from both Scandinavia and the Middle East.
 Most traces of these influences have since disappeared, although the proper name “Oleg, Olga or Igor” seem to have Norse roots.

-When Russia suffered from invasions by the Mongols, a lot of of Turkic loanwords became part of the Russian language.
-Most of these were words for concepts that weren’t common in everyday Russian, like certain animal names, foods and concepts related to society, politics and military.
+When Russia suffered from invasions by the Mongols, a lot of Turkic loanwords became part of the Russian language.
+Most of these were words for concepts that weren’t common in everyday Russian, like certain animal names, foods, and concepts related to society, politics, and military.

 Russian: A Slavic Language